nusco/narjillos/backlog.md

 * Whole-body size gene
 * View Narjillo's evolutionary path
 * Bullet-proof genome with a Chromosome class (for documentation, tool building and checking min and max values, for avoiding divisions by 0 and other potential issues)
+* Mutation rate is controlled by genes (this is what happens in nature)
 * DNA analyzer program
 * DNA diff program (based on DNA analyzer)
 * Sexual reproduction